eyherabh/secure_bash/README.md

 + Activated attributes are no guarantee of enforced attributes.

-## Mixing common and designated initializers
+## Caution when mixing common and designated initializers

 As mentioned in [[2]], and analogously to [[3]], the index of the current element to be initialized is given in the initializer (a.k.a. designated initializers).
 If none is given, then it is equal to the index of the previously initialized element plus unity.
 If none were initialized, then it is zero.
 For example, the following line declares the indexed array `A` with four initializers
 ```